dandes3/nachos/vm/README.txt

             exactly, with the exception of setting both the child and parent's read only bits for each page to true.
 We do not copy the memory as we did in a normal, non-COW environment.
-In both the parent and child's addrspaces, we also give them references to eachother's thread pointers.
+In both the parent and child's addrspaces, we also give them references to each other's thread pointers.

         -- Like in VM, the page faulting procedure is mutually exclusive.
 That is, it is locked so only one page fault can be happening at one given time.
 However, since a page can be owned by multiple processes, while a thread is waiting on the lock to page fault it's page table state may change.
-To combat this, we check again after aquiring the lock to ensure the valid bit for the faulting page is still false.
+To combat this, we check again after acquiring the lock to ensure the valid bit for the faulting page is still false.

         -- During a page eviction, we now mark the page table false for each owner of